 Where to go in the event of a dispute

 All emirates have rental disputes resolution committees.
-In Dubai, for instance, there is the Rental Dispute Settlement Centre, at Dubai Land Department’s head office in Deira.
-There is a website in Abu Dhabi, and so on.
+In Dubai, for instance, there is the Rental Disputes Center, at Dubai Land Department’s head office in Deira, while Abu Dhabi also operates the Abu Dhabi Judicial Academy.

 You can file a complaint by submitting the following documents: